Former President Bill Clinton travels to Georgia to rally rural Black voters to the polls

 “This whole election and the future of the country is turning out to be what people who were sort of on the fence about voting are going to do in the next three and a half weeks,” Clinton said.
 “It’s the craziest thing I’ve ever seen.”

-Black registered voters have overwhelmingly favorable views of Harris and negative views of Trump despite his attempts to appeal to nonwhite voters, according to a recent poll from the AP-NORC Center for Public Affairs Research.
+Black registered voters have overwhelmingly favorable views of Harris and negative views of Trump despite his attempts to appeal to nonwhite voters, according to a recent poll from The Associated Press-NORC Center for Public Affairs Research.
 But the poll also shows that many Black voters aren't sure whether Harris would improve the country overall or better their own lives.

 Albany was an early battleground in the fight for civil rights.
 The city garnered national attention as hundreds of protesters, including Martin Luther King Jr., were arrested and jailed in 1961 and 1962.

-Clinton, who was governor of Arkansas before he became president, also spoke at the campaign’s Albany office, where he told attendees he asked the campaign to send him to rural areas, where he feels most at home.
+Clinton, who was governor of Arkansas before he became president, also spoke at the Harris campaign’s Albany office, saying he asked the campaign to send him to rural areas, where he feels most at home.

 Kramon is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Kramon on X: @charlottekramon